loucks1/Directolor-ESPHome/README.md

   favorite_support - whether or not to create the buttons to set and go to the favorite position of the blind program_support - whether or not to create the buttons to allow join, remove and duplicate for this blind (radio_code / channel combination)

-You MUST include a button in your configuration otherwise the compilation will fail with a bunch of:  "class esphome::Application' has no member named 'register_button" errors
+You MUST include a button in your configuration otherwise the compilation will fail with a bunch of:  "class esphome::Application' has no member named 'register_button" errors.
 I've included a restart button example that you can use at the end of the example configuration below

 ```yaml
 # example configuration: